JavaScript Interview Preparation Cheatsheet

 JS is Single Threaded which means only 1 statement is executed at a time.

-• if any function is called, the program execution waits until that function completes execution.
+is called, the program execution waits until that function completes execution. - then it continues to the next line of code.

 Example: calling a friend over the phone till he responds.